czarnota/tietoevry-bash-training/README.md

 1
 3
 ```
-Although the boolean logic would suggest the following order:
+Although the Boolean logic would suggest the following order:
 ```bash
 $ echo 1 || ( echo 2 && echo 3 )
 ```